gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

   3. If the answer involves figures (diagrams, etc.) that are hard to make in Word, you might write the answer on paper, photograph it, and upload the photo as something like `ex_2_3.jpg`.

-  For all of these options, it's generally a good idea to use

 I encourage you to discuss homework assignments with your classmates.
 Some assignments will explicitly tell you to work in a team with a classmate.